thienan11/SLOStudySpots/packages/app/README.md

 ## NOTE (features not implemented yet)
 - No image uploads (for profiles and study spots)
-- No photo gallery for study spots
+  - So no photo gallery for study spots
-- Users don't have access to their reviews (so no editing or deleting reviews)
+- Users can't see to their reviews for now (so no editing or deleting reviews)
 - When adding a new study spot, there is no input for hours of operations
 - Clicking tags doesn't filter out spots with same tags
+- Responsive design (overall styling could be better)

+For future, I'd like to make it so that a study spot can only be posted after approval by an admin.